jaimetur/PhotoMigrator/help/01-command-line-interface.md

                Specify the input folder that you want to process.
 -o           ; --output-folder <OUTPUT_FOLDER>
                Specify the output folder to save the result of the processing action.
--localFolder ; --local-folder <LOCAL_FOLDER>
+-lPhotosFolder ; --local-photos-folder <LOCAL_PHOTOS_FOLDER>
-               Specify the managed Local Folder root used with --client=local-folder.
+               Specify the managed Local Photos Folder root used with --client=local-photos-folder.
--client      ; --client = ['google-takeout', 'google-photos', 'synology', 'immich', 'nextcloud', 'local-folder']
+-client      ; --client = ['google-takeout', 'google-photos', 'synology', 'immich', 'nextcloud', 'local-photos-folder']
                Set the client to use for the selected feature.
 -id          ; --account-id = [1-3]
                Set the account ID for Synology Photos, Immich Photos, NextCloud Photos or Google Photos (default: 1).
-Not used by Local Folder.
+Not used by Local Photos Folder.
                This value must exist in the Config.ini as suffix of USERNAME/PASSWORD or API_KEY_USER.
                Example for Immich ID=2:
                  IMMICH_USERNAME_2/IMMICH_PASSWORD_2 or IMMICH_API_KEY_USER_2 entries must exist in Config.ini.